rpstreef/static-site-generator/README.md

     - Every run takes about 5 seconds, divide 1.6 million seconds by 5 = 320,000 runs per month(!)
     - Free tier does not expire after 12 months!

-To check your current situation or calculate this example, go to the [AWS Calculator](https://calculator.s3.amazonaws.com/).
+To check your current AWS infrastructure cost situation or calculate this example, go to the [AWS Calculator](https://calculator.s3.amazonaws.com/).

 For an overview of Free tier participating services, see [Free tier](https://aws.amazon.com/free/) at Amazon.

-Please see [Wordpress](https://wordpress.com/pricing/) for the plan details.
+Please see the pricing section on [Wordpress](https://wordpress.com/pricing/) for more details.